What Are the Pros and Cons of Coolant vs. Mechanically Driven Heads?

 Mechanically driven angle heads, because they are driven by the machining centers spindle, have the ability to develop more torque and horsepower than do coolant driven heads.
 They also do not require that the machine be equipped with a high pressure coolant system.
 Mechanical heads tend to be larger, bulkier, require installation of a stop block and may or may not go though your tool changer.
 They cannot be indexed where multi-position machining is required.

 Mechanical heads in general have an advantage when brute force needs to be applied.
-A quick look at our “Performance” page will tell you the maximum power you can expect from your fluid driven head based on your coolant systems pressure and flow.
-Our tools are rated up to
+A quick look at the Angle Heads Performance page will tell you the maximum power you can expect from your fluid driven head based on your coolant systems pressure and flow.
+Our tools are rated up to 2000 PSI138 Bar and 14,500 RPM.
+Theoretically they could develop over 8 horsepower6 Kilowatts, in practice, however, they are almost always limited to applications requiring 2 horsepower1.86 Kilowatts or less.

-If your application requires more than 2.5 horsepower you are likely going to be happier with the more powerful mechanical head where possible.
+If your application requires more than 2.5 horsepower1.86 Kilowatts you are likely going to be happier with the more powerful mechanical head where possible.

 Mechanical heads are usually limited to about 4500 RPM.
 Fluid heads are rated to 14,500 RPM.
 In our testing we actually ran a head at 20,000 RPM for 24 hours.
 We decided to rate the head at 14,500 because at that speed the life curve was much more favorable.
 After 100 continuous hours the motor still passed the specifcations for a new motor.
 For small drills, high finish requirements and machining aluminum, getting sufficient surface speed can be very important.

-If on the other hand access is limited, torque and power requirements, say 1.85 Kw or less, are reasonable and multi-position machining is to be performed on a machine equipped with a high pressure coolant system, a coolant driven head would certainly appear to be the best choice.
+If, on the other hand, access is limited, torque and power requirements, say 2.5 horsepower1.85 Kw or less, are reasonable and multi-position machining is to be performed on a machine equipped with a high pressure coolant system, a coolant driven head would certainly appear to be the best choice.

 Anything in between?
-Give us a call with the details, we’ll give you our honest opinion.
+Give us a call with the details, and we will always give you our honest opinion.